abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       make it happen.

-      As an independent consultancy we're collaborative and hands-on.
-We're impartial and can be "on your side" working with you and your suppliers.
+      We're independent and impartial, and "on your side" working with you and your suppliers.
     actions:
       - label: Get in touch
         url: /contact